TiaApril/datatalk-open-ai/README.md

 Tell me which position earns the most salary, sort by salary.
 But don't include "Gerente de Proyectos"

 ##  Team Members:

-This project was developed by a passionate team of programming and AI enthusiasts.
-For more information about each team member, visit their profiles:
+The project was developed and designed by the following people who are AI enthusiasts and crazys for programming in general.

 >_ Carlos Gonzalez
    Linkedin: <a href="https://www.linkedin.com/in/gozcode/">https://www.linkedin.com/in/gozcode/</a>